-Yes – it was absolutely brilliant for our boys, who are aged 7 and 5.
-The commentator made the races easy to understand, and the action was non stop.
+Yes – it was absolutely brilliant for our boys, who were aged 7 and 5.
+The commentator made the races easy to understand, and the action was non-stop.
 There’s plenty to see at all times, so very little chance of them getting bored.
-The programme (£6) was clearly written, so our 7 year old could follow what was going on.
+I’m glad we bought the programme as it was clearly written, so our 7 year old could follow what was going on.
 The seating was such that our 5 year old was able to see over the head of the person in front.
 They loved getting behind the British riders, and I thought they were going to scream themselves hoarse when Matt Crampton was going in the Bronze Medal final of the Mens Sprint!

 From my perspective, I’ve never really been a huge fan of watching Track Cycling on the TV.
 I know I’m risking scorn here from diehard fans, but I do find a 120 lap Points Race can become quite tedious at times!
 However, I’m a complete convert to watching track cycling as a live event.